Zuddas-S/ACS341/LabGroupWork/energySourceAnalysis.md

 Renewable energy is mostly included in sustainable energy (refer to sustainable energy).

 As a domestic product, waste can be incinerated to generate energy, but there are also drawbacks.
-A large amount of toxic gases will be produced without complete combustion and special treatment.
+A large amount of toxic gases will be produced without complete combustion and special handling.